kkaefer/chrono.js/README.markdown

 The function returns a string with the tokens replaced with the Date object's information.

 Example: `new Date().format('d.m.Y H:i:s', 'CET');` returns `19.10.2010 15:48:20` (in CET, without regard to DST).

-### Date.prototype.**ago([omit])**

-Returns an array of time snippets indicating how long the Date object's date lies in the past.
-The optional parameter can be an array with strings indicating which snippets to omit, e.g. with `['years']`, no information about years are returned; instead, it is folded down to the next available granularity (e.g. months).

-Example: `new Date('Apr 02 2010 08:47:07').ago()` returns `['6 months', '2 weeks', '3 days', '8 hours', '21 minutes', '28 seconds']`.
-You can limit granularity by calling `.slice(0, 2)` on the result.

 ### Date.prototype.**isLeapYear()**